Premiere plastic surgery and concierge patient care that is personalized, modern, and sophisticated.

 What is Breast Augmentation?

-What do beauty and confidence look like for you?
-Whether you want a new aesthetic, renewed confidence after pregnancy, improvements after a weight loss journey, or restored breasts after a mastectomy, breast augmentation can help you enhance your appearance.
+Breast augmentation can offer a new aesthetic, renewed confidence after pregnancy, improvements after a weight loss journey, or restored breasts after a mastectomy.

-Your options depend on the desired outcome and standards of care you are looking for.
+Your options depend on the desired outcome and lifestyle considerations.

 What choice is best for you?
 Here are a few important items to consider:

-Breast augmentation with saline or silicone implants?
-Different implant materials yield different results.
+Breast augmentation uses either saline or silicone implants, and different implant materials yield different results.

-On the other hand, saline implant insertion sites are easier to hide.
-Leaks are easier to detect, too.
-A note though—saline implants look less natural on the average person and can sometimes show wrinkles or ripples over time.
+Saline implant insertion sites are generally smaller, and ruptures are more easily detected.
+Some people also find saline implants to be less natural-looking on the average person and can sometimes show wrinkles or ripples over time.

-Your incision location is decided based on your recommended implants type and size, your anatomy, and any concern about preserving nipple sensation.
+Your incision location is decided based on your recommended implant type and size, your anatomy, and any concern about preserving nipple sensation.

-Dr. Maman’s breast augmentation is typically done via your natural breast fold.
-This approach is the most discreet, but also makes placement more direct and limits time during surgery.
+Dr. Maman’s breast augmentation is typically done via an incision hidden within your natural breast fold or within the nipple.
+This approach is discreet, and also makes placement more direct and limits time spent during surgery.

 Implants come in two standard shapes: round and teardrop.
 Round implants are the most common and provide the most upper fullness.
 Teardrop implants are less common due to their specific use and risk of malpositioning within the breast pocket.
 A thorough evaluation and discussion of your goals will be key in determining which shape may suit you best.

-In most patients, breast implants are typically placed between or behind the pectoral muscles (subpectoral).
-For certain patients with specific anatomy, they may also be placed above the muscles but behind the breast tissue (subglandular).
+In most patients, breast implants are placed between or behind the pectoral muscles (or subpectoral placement).
+For certain patients with specific anatomy, they may also be placed above the muscles behind the breast tissue (subglandular placement).

 Several factors determine how to best approach your breast augmentation with implants.
 Subglandular implant surgery is more straightforward and has a less painful recovery.
 But there’s a tradeoff—these implants may look and feel less natural.
 An athletic patient, for example, may benefit from this approach due to the level of dynamic muscular activity they experience regularly.